opencast/opencast/docs/guides/admin/docs/installation/debs.md

 -----------------------

 The Apache ActiveMQ message broker is required by Opencast since version 2.0.
-It does not necessarily have to be installed on the same machine as Opencast but would commonly for an all-in-one system.
+It does not necessarily have to be installed on the same machine as Opencast, however many adopters commonly install it on their admin nodes.
 Install ActiveMQ with:

     apt-get install activemq-dist